 Board and Functional Committees

 Maintaining a sound corporate governance system is a key factor for the sustainable operation of a company.
-To this end, Duntai Electronics is continuously committed to building a robust and effective corporate governance structure, constantly improving the quality of corporate governance, practicing the spirit of corporate governance, and ensuring that management and all employees comply with laws and regulations and adhere to ethical standards.
+To this end, Duntai Electronics is committed to building a robust and effective corporate governance structure, continuously improving the quality of corporate governance, practicing the spirit of corporate governance, and ensuring that management and employees at all levels comply with laws and regulations and adhere to ethical standards.
 This strengthens the overall operation of the company, protects the rights and interests of all stakeholders, and fulfills its corporate social responsibility.
-The company has established a Sustainability Development Team as a dedicated unit responsible for corporate governance and sustainability promotion, and handles related matters in accordance with the law.
+The company has newly established a Sustainability Development Committee to oversee the Sustainability Development Team, which is dedicated to corporate governance and sustainability promotion, and handles related matters in accordance with the law.

 Committee members